A young child pushes a loaded cardboard box across an open floor while a grown-up stays close beside them.

 If child misuses it

-Bring the box back to the start, slow the pace, and say, "Push, then climb."
+Bring the box back to the start, lighten the load, and say, "Slow push to the stop."

 If you see